• Skip to content

 • fruit

-• grain foods – bread, pasta, breakfast cereals, rice, corn and so on
+• grain foods – for example, bread, pasta, breakfast cereals, rice and corn

-Here are some healthy lunch ideas that get the five food groups into your child’s lunch box:
+Options that get the 5 food groups into your child’s lunch box

-• different breads for extra interest – rye breads, baguettes, seeded rolls, pita bread pockets, flat bread, foccacia, rice cakes, corn thins or turkish bread
+• Different types of grain foods – rye breads, baguettes, seeded rolls, pita bread pockets, flat bread, wraps, foccacia or turkish bread

-• dips like hummus, tzatziki or beetroot, along with pita or crackers and vegetable sticks for dipping
+• Dips like hummus, tzatziki or beetroot, along with pita, water crackers or vegetable sticks for dipping

-• leftover pasta, rice and noodle dishes kept and eaten cold, or kept cold and reheated
+• Leftover pasta, rice and noodle dishes from dinner, kept and eaten cold, kept cold and reheated, or taken in a thermos

-You could also try making your own healthy muffins or cakes using vegetables or fruit – for example, sultanas, carrot, banana, pumpkin or zucchini.
+• Homemade healthy muffins with vegetables or fruit – for example, sultanas, carrot, banana, pumpkin or zucchini

 Most families are busy, so it’s good to look for tasty, simple and easy lunch box options.
-You can make sandwiches or homemade snacks like healthy muffins or pancakes the night before or on the weekend, freeze them and pop them into the lunch box each day.
+You can make sandwiches or homemade snacks like healthy muffins or pancakes the night before or on the weekend.
+Freeze them, and then pop them into the lunch box each day.

 Sandwich, flat bread and pita bread fillings